The ways silent struct copies are made

 }

-Now call IncrementX() twice through each accessor:
+Now call IncrementX() twice through each one:

 1